aws-samples/sample-embeddings-automation-strategies-postgresql/README.md

     --set=sslcert=/usr/local/share/postgresql/global-bundle.pem
     ```

-### Run init-public.sql public
-The `lib/init-public.sql` script handles the installation of required PostgreSQL extensions (like pgvector) in the public schema.

-### Run one of the scenarios provided
+### Run the scenarios provided

 Under the `lib` directory, each solution folder contains SQL scripts that create the necessary database resources as described in the blog post, including:
 * Tables (`documents` and `document_embeddings`) for storing text content and their vector representations
 * Triggers for automated embedding generation
 * Stored procedures for vector operations and embedding management

+You can run the script that create the resources for all 5 scenarios along with installing the required extensions:
+`./home/ec2-user/init-db.sh`

-Execute your preferred scenario by running one of these SQL scripts to automatically generate embedding vectors using the selected strategy:
+Otherwise, you can run your preferred scenario by executing one of these SQL scripts to automatically generate embedding vectors using the selected strategy:
 * [`lib/01_rds_bedrock/scripts/init.sql`](lib/01_rds_bedrock/scripts/init.sql)
 * [`lib/02_rds_lambda_bedrock_sync/scripts/init.sql`](lib/02_rds_lambda_bedrock_sync/scripts/init.sql)
 * [`lib/03_rds_lambda_bedrock_async/scripts/init.sql`](lib/03_rds_lambda_bedrock_async/scripts/init.sql)